Get MindMed Updates:

 at-home use with daily or weekly administration

-21 million Americans have at least one addiction, yet only 10% of those individuals receive treatment4.
-What’s worse is that often treatment comes with swapping one addictive substance for another.
-Addiction is a brain disease, driven by a single disease process: the dysregulation of dopamine, a potent neurotransmitter, in the brain’s reward/pleasure center located in the midbrain.
+21 million Americans have at least one addiction, yet despite focused efforts in the space, which are saving lives on a daily basis, only 10% of those individuals receive treatment4.
+Addiction is a brain disease, driven by a set of disease processes including the dysregulation of dopamine, a potent neurotransmitter, in the brain’s reward/pleasure center located in the midbrain.

-We are developing 18-MC to treat the cause of the brain disease that is addiction, rather than merely substituting one addictive substance for another less harmful one.
-Sustained mental healing requires addressing the root cause and a comprehensive approach for the entire patient journey.
+We are developing 18-MC to treat the cause of the brain disease that is addiction, rather than solely the symptoms.
+Sustained mental healing requires addressing a root cause and a comprehensive approach for the entire patient journey.

-Cue-induced reinstatement, or relapse, is when an addict is prompted by their surroundings to consume a harmful substance (example: The clink of a wine glass at a dinner party for an alcoholic).
+Cue-induced reinstatement, or relapse, is when an individual with a substance use disorder is prompted by their surroundings to consume a harmful substance (example: The clink of a wine glass at a dinner party for a person with an alcohol use disorder).

-Our intent is not to put people on a pill a day for the rest of their lives, we want to solve for the one of the most common challenging parts of addiction, cue-induced relapse
+Our intent is to develop and deploy a treatment that can solve for one of the most common and challenging aspects of substance use disorders, cue-induced relapse

-Dr. Stanley Glick (Chair of MindMed’s Scientific Advisory Board) invented 18-MC as a solution for addiction.
+Dr. Stanley Glick (Scientific Advisor) invented 18-MC as a solution for addiction.

 Ibogaine is a Schedule 1 substance extracted from the West Africa iboga shrub with anti-addictive properties but has potential to induce heart attacks